Aşk Laftan Anlamaz: Plot

-Meanwhile, Hayat's landlord Fadik's nephew Ibhrahim enters the plot.
+Meanwhile, Hayat's landlord Fadik's nephew Ibrahim enters the plot.
 Hayat with the help of her friends Ipek and Asli decides to make Murat suffer a bit because he continues to maintain distance from her.
 She pretends to be in a romantic relationship with Ibrahim which sparks Murat's jealousy.
 Later on due to a series of events Murat learns the truth.

 On Hayat's (actually Suna's) birthday, Murat welcomes Hayat in his life in the same place where he presumably lost his mother, Leyla Sarsılmaz.
 Both begin a very happy relationship.
 But Hayat is in constant despair due to her false identity.

 Meanwhile, Didem brainwashes Ibrahim into believing that Murat is cheating on Hayat.
 Murat proposes marriage to Hayat but is still unaware of her true identity.
 Hayat feels sad but is unable to disclose this to him fearing she might lose him.
 Kerem learns Hayat's truth and breaks up with Ipek because she knew all along about Hayat/Suna.
 Murat's grandmother stops Kerem from telling the truth to Murat to save his happiness.
 Ibrahim confesses his feelings to Hayat and tells her about Murat's infidelity which causes misunderstandings between them.
 Murat takes her to Didem to clarify her doubts and they reconcile.

 Murat learns of Didem's fake pregnancy and throws her out of his company for lying.
 Hayat is frightened of her own lies and decides to tell the truth.
 However, Derya discloses the truth to Murat before Hayat can and he's heartbroken.
 Hayat loses her job and her grandfather, Hasmet, who has arrived in Istanbul, decides that she must return home.

 Afraid of losing Hayat, Murat goes to stop her and asks for her hand from Mr. Hasmet.
 Later, when her grandfather does not agree for their union due to their families' past history, he elopes with Hayat.

-On the day of the wedding Murat discovers a letter written for his grandma from his mother Leyla which reveals that she is alive and had left him for her career and the truth was kept from him.
+On the day of the wedding Murat discovers a letter written for his grandma from his mother Leyla which reveals that she is alive and had left him for her own career and the truth was kept from him.
 He confronts his grandma and tells her he'll never forgive them and Hayat.
 Both get married in front of their friends.
 However, Murat, unable to forgive Hayat, is cold towards her.